zzadiues3338/ASR-energy-jetson/README.md

 In the ts.sh file adjust the input and output directory containing audio files and the predicted text files
 The line is "FULL_OUTPUT=$(jetson-containers run -d -v /home/chakz/Desktop/dev-clean-2/3752/4944:/app/audio -v /home/chakz/Desktop/outputs:/app/outputs $IMAGE_TAG)"

+Once the input and output paths are correctly configured, use th```bash chmod +x ts.sh
+./ts.sh

+Note that the chmod process needs to be done just once.

 The completed run will produce a output csv file which will then be parsed by another Python script to finally calculate the energy consumption and other stats.

 3. Final results would be appended in a txt file 'process log'.
 Each runs details are appended in the process log.